 Pre-conditions:

-The operator A provides the computing services through the computing nodes owned by itself or other third-party companies via certain Service Level Agreement (SLA), which execute the compute tasks (e.g., offloaded by users).
-Each computing node is powered by renewable energy (e.g., solar energy), non-renewable energy (e.g., coal) or both.
-The highly variable nature of renewable energy sources makes the resulting GHG emissions by each computing node varies considerably by time and location.
-The high cost of large-scale energy storage system (e.g., battery system) also brings the incentive to the operator to consume the renewable energy immediately when it is produced (e.g., to reduce the cost for building the needed battery system).
-The ratio of renewable energy measures the ratio of the power that is used from renewable energy sources as a percentage of total power usage in a given time unit.
+- A Mobile Network Operator (MNO) provides the computing services through computing nodes owned by itself or a third party via Service Level Agreement (SLA), which execute compute tasks (e.g., offloaded by users).
+Each computing node is powered by renewable energy (e.g., solar energy), non-renewable energy (e.g., coal) or mix of both.
+The highly variable nature of renewable energy sources means that the resulting GHG emissions by each computing node varies considerably by time and location.
+The high cost of large-scale energy storage systems (e.g., battery) incentivises the MNO to consume the renewable energy immediately when it is produced (e.g., to reduce the cost of installing a battery system).
+The ratio of renewable energy measures the ratio of the power used that comes from renewable energy sources as a percentage of total power usage in a given time unit.

-NOTE: Computing node is the resource to execute compute tasks belong to service provider, e.g., computing node can be a Server node hosted by an Edge Computing Service Provider (ECSP) based on PLMN operator service agreement.
-Alternatively, ECSP and the PLMN operator can be part of the same organisation.
+NOTE: A computing node is the resource that executes compute tasks belonging to Application Service Providers, e.g., a server node hosted by an Edge Computing Service Provider (ECSP) in the Edge Data Network based on PLMN operator service agreement.
+Alternatively, the ECSP and the PLMN operator may be part of the same organisation.

+Details:

-User A subscribes to the green compute and communication service to save our planet.
+1. User subscribes to the "green compute and communication service to save our planet" subscription offering of the MNO.

-User A is an influencer and creates content of reasonably long duration (typically around 30 minutes) for release on a on a weekly basis, at the same time every week, indicated to the user’s operator A.
+2. User A is an influencer and creates content of reasonably long duration (typically around 30 minutes) for publication on a on a weekly basis, at the same time every week, indicated in advance to the MNO.

-User A captures and edits the weekly content in advance of the release time, offloading the transcoding compute task of the content to the system owned by operator A.
+3. User A captures and edits the weekly content in advance of the release time and contributes it to a social media platform via the MNO's Media Delivery System from a UE, offloading the transcoding compute task of the content to the MNO's Media Delivery System.

-In operator A’s system, typically the nearest computing node is selected to execute User A’s task, but since User A is subscribed to the green compute and communication service, the selection of a computing node for the computing task to be executed is based on the following factors:
+4. In the MNO's Media Delivery System, typically the computing resource closest to User A is selected to execute User A’s task, but since User A is subscribed to the "green compute and communication service", the selection of a computing node for the computing task to be executed is based on the following factors:

-Computing node green energy status (where a computing node has green energy available to it at the time of computation request)
+- Computing node green energy status.
+Where a computing node has green energy available to it at the time of computation request.

-Computing node green energy reserve (where a computing node has surplus green energy available to it in the form of stored renewable energy)
+- Computing node green energy reserve.
+Where a computing node has surplus green energy available to it in the form of stored renewable energy.

-Computing node location from User A (where nodes further away from User A consume more energy to deliver the content)
+- Computing node distance from User A, in particular the inter-site shipping distance over which data has to be transmitted.
+Where nodes with a larger inter-site shipping distance from User A may consume more energy to deliver the content.

-The type of task and the most optimized computing resource for the task (e.g., HW video encoder for transcoding task, GPU accelerators for AI inferencing task)
+- The type of task and the most optimized computing resource for the task.
+For example, a hardware video encoder for a transcoding task, GPU accelerators for an AI inferencing task).

-The urgency of the task (based on the release time)
+- The urgency of the task.
+Based on the deadline for publishing the final media asset.

-The preferences on the minimum green energy ratio (the amount of green energy used to generate the final version of video and its encodings)
+- Preferences on the minimum green energy ratio: The proportion of green energy used to generate and encode the final published media asset.

-Depending on the factors above, the green compute and communication service may also delay or schedule the uplink and computation of the task according to green energy availability
+5. Depending on the factors above, the "green compute and communication service" may also delay or schedule the uplink of the source media asset to the MNO's network, and the computation of the media transcoding task according to green energy availability.

-No matter which computing node is selected for execution of User A’s task, the task is always completed by the release time specified by User A.
+6. No matter which computing node is selected for execution of User A’s task, the task is always completed by the publication deadline specified by User A.